 “Get real!” these folks say.
 “Marriage is hard!
 Everyone marries the wrong person, and then just has to make the best of it.
 Better to lower your expectations and accept this fact, than to get your hopes up and be disillusioned.”

 Such an approach to marriage certainly has that satisfying tough-guy-realist thing going for it, but it turns out not to be based on reality at all.
 In The Seven Principles for Making Marriage Work, Gottman cites research, which his own studies confirmed, that in fact show the very opposite to be true:

-I’ve heard it said that anyone who thinks marriage is easy is either lying or delusional.
-But the whole argument that marriage is always hard and that you ought to consequently lower your expectations of it, comes off to me as sour grapes from those who are in difficult marriages, and want to believe that their situation is universal and inescapable.
+It’s sometimes said that anyone who thinks marriage is easy is either lying or delusional.
+But the whole argument that marriage is always hard and that you ought to consequently lower your expectations of it, comes off as sour grapes from those who are in difficult marriages, and want to believe that their situation is universal and inescapable.

 It isn’t and it’s not.

-Because I can say that after twelve years, two kids, and even running a business with my wife, my own marriage continues to be the easiest thing in my life — and I’m neither fibbing nor nuts.
-I know other couples who have found marriage easy too, and I feel certain of both their honesty and sanity as well.
+Because we can say that after 15 years, two kids, and even running a business together, our own marriage continues to be the easiest thing in our lives — and we’re neither fibbing nor nuts.
+We know other couples who have found marriage easy too, and feel certain of both their honesty and sanity as well.

 What’s the secret to having one of these undemanding marriages?
-Well, as we just discussed, it’s not a lack of fighting (Kate and I sometimes argue), nor a result of being adept at calm conflict resolution (said arguments can get heated and violate at least half of the rules of “clean communication”).
-Nor is it a matter of lowering your expectations (even after 12 years of marriage, mine couldn’t be higher).
+Well, as we just discussed, it’s not a lack of fighting (we sometimes argue ourselves), nor a result of being adept at calm conflict resolution (said arguments can get heated and violate at least half of the rules of “clean communication”).
+Nor is it a matter of lowering your expectations (even after 15 years of marriage, ours still couldn’t be higher).